← Writing

 What I’d do differently

 TTL management deserves more deliberate design.
 Currently TTL is bumped on reads and writes, which is fine for active deals.
-For dormant data (a deal that closed two years ago), you need a strategy — either a keep-alive service or accepting that historical data gets evicted and rebuild it from events.
+For dormant data — a deal that closed two years ago — you need a strategy.
+Either a keep-alive service, or accepting that historical data gets evicted and rebuilding it from events.

 Use events for off-chain indexing.
 Soroban has an event system (e.events().publish(...)) that I didn’t use here.
 For a production platform, emitting events on record_investment and claim_tokens makes it trivial to build an indexer without querying contract state directly.